 | Frog | Common | 30% | 0.6% | 0.03% |

-The Big Egg shares the exact same 12-pet pool and the exact same base percentages as the Common Egg.
+The Big Egg shares the exact same 15-pet pool and the exact same base percentages as the Common Egg.
 The only difference is that every hatch is guaranteed to produce a Big variant.
 You do not need to hit a separate Big variant roll.
 A Big variant applies a x2 multiplier to ability strength and doubles the visual size of the pet.
+For a full breakdown of how Big, Mega, and Rainbow variants stack, see the GAG2 Pet Variants guide.
 If your guild placement earns you a Big Egg, it is strictly better than a Common Egg for any pet you are targeting because you get the guaranteed x2 bonus at no change to your hatch odds.

 Important disambiguation: The Rainbow Egg is not the same as getting a Rainbow pet during a Rainbow Moon event.
 The Rainbow Egg is a Guild Reward egg that guarantees every single hatch produces a Rainbow-variant pet.
 Rainbow Moon is a separate nighttime map event that affects map-spawned pets and does not influence egg hatching.
 These are completely separate systems.
 The Rainbow Egg was added as a Guild Reward on June 30, 2026.

-The Mega Egg has the same 12-pet pool as the Common Egg and guarantees a Huge variant on every hatch.
-Huge applies a x3 ability multiplier and quadruples the pet's visual size.
-Not yet obtainable as of July 2026.
+The Mega Egg has the same 15-pet pool as the Common Egg and guarantees a Mega variant on every hatch.
+Mega applies a x3 ability multiplier and quadruples the pet's visual size.
+Obtainable via Admin Chest as of August 2026.
+The Mega variant was formerly called Huge, and the wiki has since standardized the terminology to Mega across all size variants.

 This is the single most common point of confusion in the GAG2 egg system right now.
 Community posts regularly mix up these two things.
 Here is the exact difference: